Than1ce/Distributed-System-test/README.md

 # Distributed-System-test

-This is a Project about Server-Client Distributed System
+This is a -- TEST -- Project about Server-Client Distributed System